 Peter’s reminders, therefore, imply his readers were undergoing persecution in some form.
 In his next two chapters Peter mentions false teachers who slandered those who were held in high esteem (2Peter 2:10).
 It seems that not only were the rightful leaders of the church and even Peter and Paul slandered, but they spoke so even of the Lord (2Peter 2:1), forsaking the way of righteousness, because they were bribed to do so (2Peter 2:15; cf. 2:21 and 1:1).

 Next, Peter points to scoffers who denied the coming of the Lord, Jesus (2Peter 3:4).
-This was not a denial of Jesus’ return to the earth, although they wouldn’t have supported that idea either.
-This was a denial of Jesus’ coming to power as Messiah, the very thing for which the disciples asked a sign to let them know it occurred (cf. Matthew 24:3, 30).
+That is, they denied Jesus’ coming to power as Messiah, the very thing for which the disciples asked a sign to let them know it occurred (cf. Matthew 24:3, 30).
 Peter’s mention of their denial in 2Peter 3:4 shows they were unafraid to take Peter’s references to Jesus’ coming in his first epistle and denounce his conclusions, saying a Jewish war with Rome would never happen, and if such a war wouldn’t happen, then Jesus couldn’t be judging the nations from heaven.
 Their very accusations denied Jesus was the Messiah.

 Finally, Peter tells his readers that they are able to fight such accusations through the knowledge of their Savior, Jesus, the Christ (2Peter 3:18; cf. 1:3, 8; 2:20).
 The more we know about him, what he said and what he did, the more confidence we have in him and content to trust our lives to him.